Speech Activity Detection Based on Multilingual Speech Recognition System: Conclusions

 \section{Conclusions}

 Contextual information is important for training a robust SAD system, specially at noisy sets.
 In this paper, we trained the SAD system using multi-lingual ASR model.
 This ASR model was trained with LF-MMI loss on multi-task architecture which provides a much more scalable approach to develop AM.
 Decision for detecting speech/non-speech frames is based on index of maximum output posterior.
 Majority voting and logistic regression were applied to fuse the language-dependent decisions.
 We observed the significant improvement w.r.t. baselines on out-of-domain Ester2 and LiveATC evaluation sets.
-In addition, using small development set in logistic regression method, further improves the performance of the proposed SAD system.
+More specifically, for Ester2 dataset, the proposed SAD method outperformed the WebRTC, Phn\_Rec, and Pyannote BLSTM SAD models by absolute 7.1\%, 1.7\%, and 2.7\% in DetER respectively.
+Similarly, w.r.t.
+WebRTC, Phn\_Rec, and Pyannote BLSTM SAD models, respectively, we obtained an absolute improvement 6.4\%, 10.0\%, and 3.7\% in DetER on LiveATC dataset.
+In addition, using small development set in logistic regression method, further improved the performance of the proposed SAD system.
+In in-domain experiments, with tuning the temporal smoothing parameters we observed comparable result w.r.t. the Pyannote model.